 - Test before relying on a channel.
 Send a test payload immediately after creation.

-- **Verify webhook signatures (when available).** Always validate `X-Webhook-Signature` to ensure payloads are authentic.
+- Verify webhook signatures.
+Always validate

-- **Respond quickly.** Webhook endpoints must return HTTP 2xx within 10 seconds.
+X-Webhook-Event-Id(or theevent_idbody field) to skip duplicate deliveries — it is stable across retries. - Respond quickly.
+Webhook endpoints must return HTTP 2xx within 10 seconds.
 Process the payload asynchronously.

 - Use separate channels for different environments (development, staging, production) and different purposes (critical alerts vs routine notifications).